Jokic scores 40, Nuggets shut down Edwards in 112-97 win over Wolves for a 3-2 series lead

 It mattered little who was guarding the three-time MVP on this night.

 “He’s amazing,” Murray said, “just the way he picks apart the game and reads the game and trusts his teammates.
 I’m guessing that for the big fella getting the trophy tonight probably motivated him a little bit.
-Just being at home was a lot of fun, the place was rocking, kind of felt the energy and he definitely had it going.
-So, the game plan was just give him the ball and we’ll figure it out.”
+Just being at home was a lot of fun, the place was rocking, kind of felt the energy and he definitely had it going.”

 The summary and story has been updated to show Jokic had 13 assists, not rebounds.